Black Southerners: Music

-Zydeco music in Louisiana is of African origin.
-Creole music also has African influences.

 Religion

 The vast majority of black people in the South are Protestant.

 Reverend Martin Luther King Jr. was one of the most prominent African-American ministers in the South, leading a Baptist church in Atlanta.

 Numerous other Christian denominations and other religions have entered the South with new migrants and immigrants.
 There has been exceeding growth of religions in the South.
 Catholic, Jewish, Hindu, and Buddhist religions have been introduced into large Southern cities.
 In 1999, more than 1 out of 5 people identified as being part of a religion other than a Protestant sect.
 African Americans made up 39% of those persons affiliated with other religions.

 In 2000, the city of Atlanta had 10,000 Buddhists, 12,000 Hindus, and 30,000 Muslims.

 In Louisiana, some Black Southerners perform Louisiana Voodoo.
 Slaves brought their Voodoo religion to Louisiana and Haiti from Benin.

-African Americans also practiced Hoodoo during slavery in the South.
-It was developed by enslaved blacks as a powerful force for resisting white supremacy and oppression.

 Food

 The south is known for many foods, many of which contain African American influences.

-Southern foods such as black-eyed peas, hominy grits, okra, eggplant, benne (sesame) seed, sorghum, and melons are of African origin.

-Louisiana Creole cuisine in Louisiana merges European culinary traditions with those of African and Native American cultures.
-Louisiana Creole cooking originated on plantations, where enslaved Africans tasked with household duties were responsible for meal preparation.
-Notable Louisiana Creole dishes feature gumbo, a African influenced dish that includes a blend of okra.

 George Washington Carver, a botanist from Missouri, made many discoveries regarding the peanut.
 The United Peanut Associations of America reached out to Carver to discuss Carver's many advances using the peanut.
 Carver gave a discussion regarding the peanut and all the things that can be done with a peanut.